How to improve your candidate experience: a short guide

-I previously wrote the article “Five Reasons Why Employer Branding Is Important”, and I have received really great feedback for that.
+Our article “Five Reasons Why Employer Branding Is Important” received really great feedback.
 The article explained why employer branding is so important and why you should place emphasis on it.
 Continuing from that article, I will be sharing some tips on how you can improve your employer brand.

 Once again, let’s start with the definition of employer branding.
 It refers to how your company is being viewed by others—key shareholders, employees, and the public.
 The employer brand is affected by things such as how the company conducts itself in the market and how good the employer is to its employees.
 All these issues will lead to a general perception of your company in the eyes of others.
 Take a look at our blog: 5 Reasons Why Employer Branding Is Important.